-It may be appropriate for the perpetrator to be excluded from normal school society at break and/or lunchtime for a period, or certain lessons, to act as a deterrent and/or punishment.
-Parents/carers should be informed of this action and may be required to attend a meeting at school to discuss actions.
+It may be appropriate for the perpetrator to be suspended from normal school society at break and/or lunchtime for a period, or certain lessons, to act as a deterrent and/or punishment.
+Parents/carers should be informed of this action and may be required to attend a meeting at school to discuss the disciplinary actions and how a repeat of unwanted behaviour can be avoided in the future.

-For repeated incidents of bullying or for incidents that involve physical attack, physical intimidation or prejudicial abuse, the school may wish to exclude the perpetrator for either a fixed period or permanently.
-This decision will be made in consultation with SLT and the Headteacher.
+For repeated incidents of bullying or for incidents that involve physical attack, physical intimidation or prejudicial abuse, the school may wish to suspend the perpetrator for a fixed period of time or permanently exclude them from school.
+This decision will be made in consultation with the school SLT and the Headteacher.